Education

 By connecting music with story narratives, music-making can become even more accessible, intuitive…and fun.

-Details of the workshops and courses can be found by browsing the drop-down menu in the Education section of the website.
+Details of the workshops and courses can be found by browsing the drop-down menu in this section of the website.

 Leave a comment